StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

  If the hotend fan needs replacement, don't try to get a super high flow upgrade.
 Too much cooling can be a problem.
 Regardless of which fan is used to replace it, printing temperatures may need adjustment.

  The part specified for the cooling fan *should* have more flow and higher pressure than the stock fan.
 Fan speeds and/or print temperatures may require adjustment after replacement.
 Generally, PLA does well with lots of cooling though.
+Get the most powerful fan that will fit.

  The power supplies supplied with these printers are garbage.
 While they do function, they make clicking and squealing noises, and the fans can vibrate like crazy.
 I found loose balls of solder in one of them.
 I've opened both and don't think they pose a serious safety risk now that the loose solder has been removed.
 However, I don't have faith in their longevity.
 Edit: One has failed already and has been replaced.